gouldsonium/lorerim-wiki/_guides/bestiary.md

 Simply activating peaceful creatures will add them to the Bestiary while enemy types are added after you have defeated one.

 Additionally reading books like *Bestiary of Skyrim* will unlock entries.

+---

+## 3.0 Update
+Lorerim's 3.0 update came with a plethora if new content and with it came several updates to the bestiary.
+Or as it is now known as *the travellers guide* as it has gone beyond a bestiary.

+**Expanded Lore Entries:** Significant enhancements have been made to numerous lore entries, offering deeper insights into the backstories and characteristics of various creatures and entities.
+Expect richer details that add depth to the world and its inhabitants.

+**Improved Creature Images:** Several creature images have been updated, providing more detailed and visually striking representations of the creatures to better immerse players in the experience.

+**New Creatures Added:** A variety of new and exciting creatures have been introduced, each with unique behaviors, abilities, and lore to discover.
+These additions enhance the diversity and challenge within the game world.

+**Integrated Addons & Armor Patches:** The Addons and Armor patches have now been seamlessly integrated into this patch for streamlined compatibility.
+The armor patch adds information about the new custom Lorerim armor bonuses.

+**Integrated Weapons Patch:** A showcase of the custom bonuses added in Lorerim, this patch showcases the unique enhancements for various weapons.
+These bonuses, tailored to each weapon’s lore and design, become accessible through the Craftsman training, adding depth and strategy to your arsenal.

+**New Integrated Races Patch!:** A showcase of the racial lore in Skyrim, this patch provides detailed descriptions of each race's unique background and history.
+These entries, deeply rooted in Elder Scrolls lore, offer a richer understanding of the diverse cultures and identities that define Skyrim's inhabitants, past and present.

+**New Integrated Quests Patches:** All my quest patches have now been added to the main 3.0 Lorerim patch

+---

 ## Learn more
 If you'd like to learn more, checkout the patch mod on the Nexus [here](https://www.nexusmods.com/skyrimspecialedition/mods/125957).